Phnom Penh, Cambodia

 The next morning we allowed ourselves a good lie in and then went to see some temples in the afternoon.
 If I’m honest, we were pretty templed-out by then and were doing them at rapid speed.
 Even the tuk-tuk driver said that people normally stay about an hour at each temple, we were at each one for 20 minutes max.
 It was quite embarrassing, we even did laps of one temple just to kill some time and get in our steps, but I bet the driver didn’t mind, he was getting paid for the tour no matter how long it took us.

-After that we headed back to the hostel and decided to chill by the pool, we sat next to one of the boys – Liam, who we’d met the night before.
+After that we headed back to the hostel and decided to chill by the pool.
 The beers started flowing pretty early and we started doing the hostels signature shots – overloads.
-These consist of a vodka shot with joss in it – a powered energy substance banned in every country apart from Cambodia and Indonesia… healthy stuff then! – the joss shot is then followed by a jager bomb.
+These consist of a vodka shot with joss in it – a powered energy substance banned in every country apart from Cambodia and Indonesia – the joss shot is then followed by a jager bomb.
 These things set your heart rate through the roof and the hostel had a rule that if you had 5 overloads that you got a free T-shirt, safe to say we got them!

 Second night in Siem Reap – Nia, Cameron, Liam and Me